 The early Nozick’s surprising reply (before his “Copernican Revolution”):

 Let R be the rational relation between the set of propositions B1 and the set of propositions B2.
 Evolution could have selected for belief transitions that mirror rational relations.
 Let b1 be the initial neurophysiolgical state of subject S and b2 be the final neurophysiological state of subject S. Perhaps part of the explanation of subject S’s being caused to believe b2 on the basis of b1 is that b1 corresponds to B1 and B2 corresponds to b2 and B1 stands in R to B2.

 Nozick’s Test: If B2 did not stand in relation R to B1, then it would not have been the case that both S is in b1 and b1 causes b2.

 Talbott’s Generalization of Nozick’s Idea: Consider certain circumstances in which neurophysiological state b2 is the causal result of neurophysiological state b1 and neurological input e.
 Where b1 corresponds to set of beliefs B1, e corresponds to a specification of experiential input E, b2 corresponds to set of beliefs B2, and the Principle of Rational Belief Change P licenses the transition from B1 and E to B2:

 (Generalized TIS) If P had not licensed the transition from B1 and E to B2, then it would not have been the case both that S was in state b1 and that b1 and e caused b2 in S (in these circumstances); and if P had licensed the transition from B1 and E to B2, then it would have been the case that b1 and e caused b2 in S (in these circumstances).

-The surprising possibility: Evolution selected for rational relations among beliefs and experiential input.
+The surprising possibility: In selecting for adaptive behavior, evolution made us sensitive to rational relations among beliefs and experiential input.